Pemaquid Point Light: History

 By popular vote of Maine residents, the lighthouse was chosen to be featured in the Maine quarter, the 23rd in the 50 State Quarters Program issued by the U.S. Mint.
 Also depicted is a 3-masted schooner intended to resemble the Victory Chimes.
 Exposed bedrock descends from the lighthouse to the ocean creating a unique, scenic landscape.
 The geological history of these formations dates back hundreds of millions of years.
 These imposing structures have made this lighthouse with its setting one of the most photographed on the Maine coast.

-In addition to the image found on the state quarter, an image of the Pemaquid Point lighthouse is featured as a possible background in Windows 7.

 The lighthouse is owned by the U.S. Coast Guard and is licensed to the American Lighthouse Foundation.
 Friends of Pemaquid Point Lighthouse (FPPL), one of the 21 chapters of the Foundation, operates the lighthouse.
 Upkeep and ongoing restoration are funded solely by visitor donations.
 FPPL member docents open the lighthouse for visits from mid-May to mid-October.

 The lighthouse was added to the National Register of Historic Places as 'Pemaquid Point Light' on April 16, 1985, reference number 85000843.

 On January 11, 2024, the lighthouse's bell house, which dates to the 19th century, was largely destroyed in a storm.
 The lighthouse and bell house were considered fully restored 8 months later.